 A good meta description should:

 Actionable and written in an active voice.
 The meta description is an invitation to visit a web page, so it should be easily understood and compelling.
 Some of the best meta descriptions are in active voice and actionable.

-- Include the main keyword(s).
-This is important because the meta description often appears as the text snippet below the title in search results, so it should include relevant keyword(s).
+Include the main keyword(s).
+This is important because the meta description often appears as the text snippet below the title in search results, so it should include the relevant keyword(s).
 Furthermore, keywords are often bolded in search results, so having the keywords in the meta description can draw attention to the listing in search results and encourage searchers to click.

-- They provide a better user experience, which can positively impact several ranking factors related to visitor behavior, such as the bounce rate.
+They provide a better user experience, which can positively impact several ranking factors related to visitor behavior, such as the bounce rate.

-- They establish an informational hierarchy for the website.
+They establish an informational hierarchy for the website.

-- They help distribute page authority and ranking power throughout the site.
+They help distribute page authority and ranking power throughout the site.

 The optimal structure for a website looks like a pyramid.
 The home page is at the top of the pyramid and links to the main category pages of the site, which (for example) may be pages linked to the main menu.
-Then each of the main category pages link to a series of subcategory pages, that link to another series of pages, etc.
+Then each of the main category pages links to a series of subcategory pages, that link to another series of pages, etc.

-The pyramid structure optimizes links between the home page and other pages, allowing page authority (ranking power) to flow throughout the entire site, thus increasing the ranking potential for each page.
+The pyramid structure optimizes links between the home page and other pages, allowing page authority (ranking power) to flow throughout the site, thus increasing the ranking potential for each page.

 Outbound links are links to a different website.
 So, for example, the link to Yoast’s blog on outbound links takes users away from this website to a different website, so it is an outbound link.